- HIV Education Toolkit

 Empower Students: End HIV Stigma is an education toolkit developed by young people living with HIV which enables teachers to educate students with the facts about HIV in an engaging way, and to inspire them to become the generation that ends HIV stigma.

 The competition is open to students in the first year of post-16 education anywhere in the world.
 The competition stimulates students’ curiosity for the natural world and encourages them to take an interest in biology outside of school.
 Students achievements will be recognised with e-certificates.
-Registration closes on 1st June 2022
+The Olympiad will take place in June 2023 with registration opening in November 2022

 Read more - One health